wp-plugins/xili-tidy-tags/readme.txt

 Through the settings admin UI, it is possible to assign to a tag one or more groups (by instance a french tag to the french language group.
 You can choose different storage policies.

 THIS VERSION 0.8.2 IS A BETA VERSION (running on our sites) - WE NEED FEEDBACK - coded as OOP and new admin UI WP 2.7 features (meta_box, js, screen options,...)
+If you encountered pb with 0.8.2 (no cloud display before today 20h GMT) reload 0.8.2 files...

 == Installation ==